 Massachusetts law provides that spousal support or “alimony” may be granted to either spouse in connection with a proceeding for marital dissolution or legal separation.
 The law governing alimony is complex and evolving as a result of the passage of the Alimony Reform Act and decisional law interpreting it.
 Whether you are seeking alimony or you have been requested to pay spousal support, it is in your best interest to seek the guidance of experienced counsel.
-At Tracey & Associates, PC, we advise our family law clients and diligently work to ensure that your legal rights are protected and that any order or agreement for alimony is fair, equitable, and an adequate reflection of the specific needs of your matter.
+At Tracey, Roman & Ramos, PC, we advise our family law clients and diligently work to ensure that your legal rights are protected and that any order or agreement for alimony is fair, equitable, and an adequate reflection of the specific needs of your matter.

 An order for alimony may provide a spouse with temporary financial assistance during a divorce or separate support proceeding.
 In Massachusetts, alimony may also be ordered to be paid to a spouse for a specific length of time after the marriage has been dissolved and, in some cases, an order for support may be permanent.